Hitler's Children (1943 film): Plot

-When Muller is interviewed by Henkel and Dr. Graf of the education department, she furiously declines the opportunity, making her true feelings clear.
+When Anna is interviewed by Henkel and Dr. Graf of the education department, she furiously declines the opportunity, making her true feelings clear.
 She is sent back to the camp and demoted from the staff to a laborer position.
 When she persists in anti-Nazi behavior, Henkel orders that she be sterilized.
-When Bruner learns of this, he tries to persuade Muller to pretend to be a good Nazi and bear his child to prove her usefulness to Germany, but she refuses.
+When Karl learns of this, he tries to persuade Anna to pretend to be a good Nazi and bear his child to prove her usefulness to Germany but she refuses.

-Muller flees the camp and reaches Berlin, where she hides in a church.
+Anna flees the camp and reaches Berlin, where she hides in a church.
 A search party finds her and takes her away over the protests of the bishop.
-Henkel orders her to receive ten lashes and sends Bruner to witness her punishment.
-After she is whipped the second time, Bruner stops the action, although he knows that he has doomed himself and Muller.
+Henkel orders her to receive ten lashes and sends Karl to witness her punishment.
+After she is whipped the second time, Karl stops the action, although he knows that he has doomed himself and Anna.

-Bruner pretends to have realized his mistake and recants.
-However, Henkel arranges for a national radio broadcast of the trial of Bruner and Muller and promises Karl full honors at his funeral.
-Professor Nichols is ordered to leave Germany immediately; if he does not, he will be arrested as an accessory to treason.
-At the airport, Nichols hears Karl's opening statement denouncing Hitler's Germany before the young man is shot and killed.
-Muller is shot and killed as she rushes to Karl.
+Karl pretends to have realized his mistake and recants.
+However, Henkel arranges for a national radio broadcast of the trial of Anna and Karl and promises Karl full honors at his funeral.
+Nichols is ordered to leave Germany immediately; if he does not, he will be arrested as an accessory to treason.
+At the airport, Nichols hears Karl's opening statement denouncing Adolf Hitler's Germany before Karl is shot and killed.
+Anna is shot and killed as she rushes to Karl.

 Production

-Tim Holt was offered the lead role, but when it seemed that he would be unavailable, Kent Smith was assigned.
-However, Holt did play the lead role and Smith moved to a supporting role.

-Originally Hitler's Children was directed by Irving Reis, but he fought with producer Edward A. Golden early into filming and resigned.
-Dmytryk, who wrote that Reis "was rather headstrong and somewhat touchy," expected to receive an apology and be asked to return to the film, but RKO asked Dmytryk to take over.
-He agreed, provided he was given Reis' blessing, which happened.
+Tim Holt was offered the lead role of Karl Bruner but when it seemed that he would be unavailable, Kent Smith was assigned.
+However, Holt ended up playing Karl and Smith moved to the supporting role of Professor Nichols.
+Originally Hitler's Children was directed by Irving Reis but he fought with producer Edward A. Golden early into filming and resigned.
+Edward Dmytryk, who wrote that Reis "was rather headstrong and somewhat touchy," expected to receive an apology and be asked to return to the film but RKO asked Dmytryk to take over.
+He agreed, provided he was given Reis' blessing, which he was.

 Reception

 In a contemporary review for The New York Times, critic Bosley Crowther considered the melodrama to be "obvious, conventional" and noted: "Edward Dmytryk, who directed, has set the whole thing in an oratorical style and has given it the quality of a philippic rather than a credible story from life."
 Despite lukewarm critical reviews, Hitler's Children was a great financial success, grossing $2,655,000 domestically and $700,000 foreign and earning RKO a profit of $1.21 million.
 It was also RKO's most successful film of the year.
 Dmytryk and writer Emmet Lavery were awarded $5,000 bonuses for their work.
 The film's great success led RKO to hire Dmytryk to direct other war films.
 He directed Back to Bataan, The Young Lions and the smash hit The Caine Mutiny.
 The last war film that he made was Anzio (1968).